 The WebOTX monitor resource performs monitoring as described below.
 WebOTX's otxadmin.sh command is employed for application server monitoring.
+As a result of monitoring, the following is considered as an error:

 (1) When an error is reported with the state of the acquired application server.